ivanthecoder1/We-Rise-Project/readme.md

 ## Website Link: https://we-rise.herokuapp.com/ ##
 **We Rise is a web application built during the FinTech Focus program by a team of two.
 This website was developed to provide educational resources about programming, mental health, and finance to POC.**

-**Technologies used: HTML, CSS, Bootstrap, Flask, Python, MongoDB**
+**Technologies used: HTML, CSS, Bootstrap, Flask, Python, MongoDB, Heroku**

 ### Features ###
 - Implemented a login and sign-up system through Flask and MongoDB by checking for an existing user in the user database.
 If the user does not exist, the user is prompted to register for an account